apache/dolphinscheduler/docs/docs/en/guide/task/dependent.md

 The Dependent node provides a logical judgment function, which can detect the execution of the dependent node according to the logic.

+When the dependent result is success and the parameter passing option is true, the Dependent node will output the output parameters of the dependency to the downstream task.
+When the parameter names of multiple dependencies are the same, it involves the priority of the parameters.
+See also [Parameter Priority](../parameter/priority.md)

 For example, process A is a weekly task, processes B and C are daily tasks, and task A requires tasks B and C to be successfully executed every day of the last week.

 ![dependent_task01](../../../../img/tasks/demo/dependent_task01.png)